lussierc/africa_db/writing/statusUpdate.md

 Additionally, we completed research outside the data about Africa and found references that support the motivation of our project,
 ##### Steps Already Taken
+We have completed a variety of tasks since beginning this project.
+They are detailed in the list below:
+- Came up with project subject.
+- Did background research into our subject
+- Found 4 datasets.
+- Began to import datasets into and write code for our SQLite3 database.
+- Came up with questions & wrote the Status Update.

 ##### Steps Left to Complete
+Though we have completed a variety of tasks since beginning this project, we still have a variety of tasks left to complete.
+They are detailed in the list below:
+- Consider finding more datasets.
+- Consider narrowing down questions.
+- Add all datasets into the SQLite3 database.
+- Write queries and complete research to answer questions.
+- Presentation and Report.

 ##### Assigned Group Member Tasks